evilsocket/SWG/README.md

 Importing from another platform
 -------------------------------

-Right now, in the 'importers' directory of the project, there's a script to convert a WordPress XML backup file to the SWG format, to use it consider the following:
+Right now, there's the swg-wordpress script you can use to convert a WordPress XML backup file to the SWG format, to use it consider the following:

 ::

-    python wordpress.py --help
+    swg-wordpress --help
     - SWG Wordpress Backup Importer -

-    Usage: wordpress.py -i wordpress-backup.xml -u 'http://www.your-site-url.com' <options>
+    Usage: swg-wordpress -i wordpress-backup.xml -u 'http://www.your-site-url.com' <options>

     Options: